Search Results for: dif birds

 Saxifragales is a morphologically diverse dicotyledonous order of flowering plants worldwide.
 Saxifragales plants have hypanthium, glandular leaf teeth, serrate lamina margins, free petals, and small seeds.
 Most Saxifragales flowers are radially symmetrical and bisexual.
 The example species of Saxifragales are the Irish rose, campfire plant, and gum vine.

-Cosmos are annual flowering plants with brightly colored, daisy-like blooms that are borne on long, slender stems.
-Cosmos is a species of flowering in the Asteraceae (sunflower) family native to the meadowland and scrubland of Mexico, where most species are found.
+Cosmos are annual flowering plants native to Mexico, characterized by brightly colored, daisy-like blooms borne on long, slender stems.
+Cosmos is a species of flowering plant in the Asteraceae (sunflower) family native to the meadowland and scrubland of Mexico, where most species are found.

 Dipsacales is a eudicotyledonous order of flowering species.
 Members of Dipsacales show characteristics like pubescent stems, flowers mostly in cymes, and 4-5 floral parts.
 The Dipsacales flowers are primarily bisexual and are pollinated by insects and/or birds.
 Honeysuckle, Seven-son flower, Alpine valerian, Mountain snowberry and Japanese snowball flowers are examples of Dipsacales.